qooxdoo/qooxdoo/qooxdoo/documentation/manual/source/pages/development/simulator.rst

 As with qooxdoo's unit testing framework, the Generator is used to create a test runner application (the Simulator).
 User-defined test classes are included into this application, which extends `qx.application.Native <http://demo.qooxdoo.org/%{version}/apiviewer/#qx.application.Native>`_ and uses a simplified loader so it can run in Rhino.

-A separate Generator job is used to start Rhino and instruct it to load the Simulator application, which uses Selenium's Java API to send test commands to a Selenium RC server (over HTTP, so the server can run on a separate machine).
+A separate Generator job is used to start Rhino and instruct it to load the Simulator application, which uses Selenium's Java API to send test commands to a Selenium server (over HTTP, so the server can run on a separate machine).
 The Server then launches the selected browser, loads the qooxdoo application to be tested and executes the commands specified in the test case.

 Setting up the test environment